Max-Foreback/MABE/README.md

 This paper uses the ForageWorld and ForageOptimizer files, in addtition to the Markov, CGP, and RNN brains.

-Follow instructions from the MABE wiki to compile and run code, with configurations for your experiments set in the settings file of the work directory.
+Follow instructions from the MABE wiki to compile and run code, with configurations for your experiments set in the settings files of the work directory.

 For further inquiries, contact the corresponding author at foreba10@msu.edu